ddormer/valheim-serverside/README.md

 ### Known issues

 - When a player goes through a portal, other players nearby may momentarily see the player appear on their location.
 This does not effect the mechanics of teleportation and appears to only be a visual glitch.

+#### For mod developers - compatibility with Serverside Simulations

+If you're a mod developer and you're interested in maintaining compatibility with server-side simulations, when spawning AI/Monsters, setting the owner to 0 will signal to the server that it should take ownership of that ZDO and allow simulations to be done on the server.